Alfresco/docs-alfresco/content-services/latest/install/containers/docker-compose.md

 * To deploy a specific released version of Content Services, several *major.minor* Docker Compose files are provided in the `docker-compose` folder of the project.
 * To modify your development environment, for example to change or mount files in the existing images, you'll have to create new custom Docker images (recommended approach).
 The same approach applies if you want to install AMP files into the repository and Share images.
 See the [Customization guidelines]({% link content-services/latest/install/containers/customize.md %}) for more.

-Using one of the Enterprise Compose files in this project deploys the following system:
+Using one of the Docker Compose - Enterprise files in this project deploys the following system:

 ![Docker Compose - Enterprise]({% link content-services/images/compose-enterprise.png %}){:width="460" height="380px"}